 The Espresso grounds to water ratio that you should be paying attention to is 2:1, that is 2 tablespoons of coffee per cup of water that you used.
-Follow this formula and you should end up with a very good tasting coffee as end result.
+Follow this formula, and you should end up with a very good tasting coffee as an end result.

 Is There A Special French Press For Making An Espresso?

 there is no specific or special French press that you can use for making an espresso coffee.
 There is not one particular machine of this type that would help you to make a better or more perfect espresso.